RStainforth/oca-phd/README.md

 at the command line.
 The script will ask you for two pieces of information:

    1. The full system path to your RAT environment file.
-   2. The full system path to a directory you would like OCA to temporarily store data.
+   2. Your SNOLAB username (if you have one)

 Note: By 'full system path' I mean no use of '~' to denote your home directory.
+The username is simply required to download the example data sets.
+These are currently stored at science1.snolab.ca.

 The configure script will create a new OCA environment file 'env_oca_snoplus.sh' in the top directory.
 When you source this new file, i.e.: